 The VOM2MPS (i.e. the research of Uni Research-affiliated authors) is funded as a Petromaks 2 project (no. 234111/E30) by the Research Council of Norway and the Force consortium, while data (e.g. Yorkshire datasets) are provided by SAFARI (www.safaridb.com).
 Data from Calvisson where collected and provided through an industry-funded research project by TOTAL.

+Gratefully, acknowledge is given to the European Social Fund (ESF) and the Free State of Saxony for their financial support on a grant.

 References